Divorce and Refinancing a House in Texas

 3. Cost Analysis: Check upfront costs like appraisal fees and closing costs.

-4. Lender Requirements: Know the documentation and eligibility criteria needed for refinancing in Texas.
+4. Lender Requirements: Know the documentation and eligibility criteria for refinancing in Texas.

 How Do Community Property Laws Affect Refinancing?